ITSLeeds/TDS/practicals/2-software.md

 f = filter(flights, grepl(pattern = "UA|AA|DL", x = carrier))
 ```

-## Basic visualisation (30 minutes, in groups, one computer per group)

   - Create plots that visualise the sample flights, using code from
     Chapter 3 of the same book, starting with the following plot: